cloudsigma/cloudsigma-docs/server_context.rst

 .. literalinclude:: dumps/response_context_single_value_ssh_key

-Note that there isn't anything special about the ``ssh_public_key`` attribute of the meta.
-It can be stored under any other key in the server meta, as long as client software is aware where to look for it.
+Note that there isn't anything special about the ``ssh_public_key`` attribute of the metadata.
+It can be stored under any other key in the server metadata, as long as client software is aware where to look for it.
 It is also possible to store the key in one of the attached drives' meta.

 .. _global-context: